sh3bu/CyberSecurity_lab/5 - Security Assessment of Wifi/README.md

 Password is `c6dp6m2k`

-Now first we try to crack a hard password which was set as password for the  Wifi AP named *realme 10 pro 5g*.
+Now first we try to crack a hard password which was set as password for the  Wifi AP named *realme 10 pro 5g* where password is `c6dp6m2k`

 Command - `aircrack-ng WPAcrack-03.cap  -w /usr/share/wordlists/rockyou.txt`